-Today we’re sharing the second part of our trenchless sewer repair video series, which shows what goes into this type of repair (and what owners can expect).
-In the previous video, we covered some of the preparation work before the actual repair.
-Now our plumbing team is getting into the thick of things as they install the new pipe and access point.
+Today we’re sharing more about trenchless sewer repair.
+Take a look at this video, which shows what goes into this type of repair and what owners can expect.
+In the previous post, we covered some of the preparation work before the actual repair.
+We also want to let you know how our plumbing team gets into the thick of things as they install the new pipe and access point.

 Getting Ready to Pull

-Next our team members install a hydraulic ram used to drag the new line through the tunnel.
-They also install a faceplate to reinforce the worksite and help protect the surrounding landscape.
-They attach a bursting cone on the other end of the new line and start pulling.
+Next, our team members install the hydraulic ram used to drag the new line through the tunnel, making sure to use a faceplate to reinforce the worksite and help protect the surrounding landscape.
+They install a bursting cone on the other end of the new line and start pulling.
 As it travels, the bursting cone breaks up the old pipe and expands the bore diameter slightly larger than the new pipe — helping reduce friction.
 The new pipe travels approximately 1-2 feet per pull.

 Considering the Future

 While part of the team focuses on pulling the new line, another one of our plumbers works on a new cleanout point.
 After the repair is complete, they’ll make a patch between the original plumbing and the repaired section.
 Then they’ll create a covered entrance point so that the section can be easily accessed in the future if it ever needs to be examined with a camera scope or cleaned out.
 All the pipe fittings are equipped with shielded Fernco to prevent plant roots from growing into connection points.